|

 "we must all look for himand find him as quickly as

 we can.
-I will be an extra pair of eyes
+I will be an extra pair of eyes."

-"You have never seen him, gwendithen, so you would not recognise
+"You have never seen him, gwendithen, so you would

-need you to do for me."
+I need you to do for me."

 Hentmirë's expression showed that, whilst she did not entirely